awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 ### Aggregation<a name="CloudWatchAggregation"></a>

 Amazon CloudWatch aggregates statistics according to the period length that you specify when retrieving statistics\.
 You can publish as many data points as you want with the same or similar time stamps\.
 CloudWatch aggregates them according to the specified period length\.
-CloudWatch does not aggregate data across Regions\.
+CloudWatch does not automatically aggregate data across Regions, but you can use metric math to aggregate metrics from different Regions\.

 You can publish data points for a metric that share not only the same time stamp, but also the same namespace and dimensions\.
 CloudWatch returns aggregated statistics for those data points\.
 You can also publish multiple data points for the same or different metrics, with any time stamp\.